310-943-1306 Menu

 Breast Augmentation Revision

-What to Expect During Breast Revision Surgery?
+What to Expect During Breast Revision Surgery in Beverly Hills?

 Breast revision surgery is a highly customized procedure performed under general anesthesia.
 During the surgery, Dr. Zampell will work to correct the specific issues with your previous breast augmentation or reconstruction.
 Incisions are made with precision, often using your existing scar lines to minimize additional scarring.